-Exams (Please read): (90% = Midterm-I 20%+ Midterm-II 30%+Final 40%)
+Exams (Please read): (90% = Midterm-I 30% + Midterm-II 30% + Final 30%)

-There will be only 2 mid-term exams and one final exam (September 30th for Midterm-I; November 4th Midterm-II; December 14th Final.
-All exams will be online format).
+There will be only 2 mid-term exams and one final exam (September 27th for Midterm-I; November 1st Midterm-II; December 8th Final.
+All exams will be in your classroom).
 No make-up exams will be given except for unforeseen, officially documented absences.
 If such a circumstance arises on a test date, it is your responsibility to contact me as soon as possible.
 If you expect to be absent on a test date for any legitimate reason (conferences, job interviews, project team competitions, etc.), it is your responsibility to give me sufficient prior notice so that we can make other arrangements.
-There will be a FINAL exam at the end of this course (May be Cumulative and will decide after 2nd midterm).
+There will be a FINAL exam at the end of this course (non-Cumulative).